munificent/craftinginterpreters/book/garbage-collection.md

 and also time not running user code.
 If you run the GC *really* frequently, then the user's program doesn't have enough time to even generate new garbage for the VM to collect.
-The VM will spend all of its time obsessively revisiting the same set of live objects over and over, and throughput suffers.
-So, clearly, we want to run the collector really *in*-frequently.
+The VM will spend all of its time obsessively revisiting the same set of live objects over and over, and throughput will suffer.
+So, clearly, we want to run the collector really *in*frequently.

 In fact, we want something in the middle, and the frequency of when the collector runs is one of our main knobs for tuning the trade-off between latency